-This is a judgment-free zone – and let’s get this straight out of the gate, just about all of us have cellulite to some degree.
+This is a judgment-free zone – and let’s get this straight out of the gate, just about all of us (women, anyways) have cellulite to some degree.
 That dimply skin in those less-than-ideal places.
 What is cellulite?
-What causes it and how do we get rid of it?
+What causes it, and how do we get rid of it?
 Well, you’ve come to the right place.

-Men are from Mars.
-That’s right, it’s not just your imagination that women seem to have more issue with cellulite than men.
-It’s not because they’re from Mars, but it has to do with structural differences in how fat is stored.
-These fat storage units of connective tissue on men work in diagonals, and ladies have a vertical structure, so it’s easier for our fat to pucker.
+It’s not just your imagination that women seem to have more issues with cellulite than men.
+It’s not because they’re from Mars, but it has to do with structural differences in the connective tissue.
+The fat storage units of connective tissue in men work in diagonals, and ladies have a vertical structure, so it’s easier for our fat to pucker.

 Let’s start with lifestyle changes.
-We’re pretty sure you’ve heard all of this before, but it bears repeating: diet and exercise will help you reduce fat in your body, thus decreasing the amount of pressure those fat cells are pushing up against your skin.
-Workouts that incorporate cardio and toning exercises can reduce fat – so can a healthy diet.
-As a dermatology practice, we are constantly telling our patients how important it is to stay hydrated, and that’s not just to improve the skin on your face.
-Your entire body benefits from being well hydrated, and well rested.
+We’re pretty sure you’ve heard all this before, but it bears repeating: diet and exercise will help you reduce fat in your body, thus decreasing the amount of pressure those fat cells are pushing up against your skin and connective tissue.
+Workouts that incorporate cardio and toning exercises can reduce fat.